Thev2Andy/PowerLog/README.md

 ```

 * Has an [`OnLog`](https://github.com/Thev2Andy/PowerLog/wiki/API-Reference#onlog-eventhandlerlogeventargs) Event, which can be used to display logs in your application. (such as a game engine)
-* Saves logs next to the calling assembly, and it can easly be extended using C# events.
+* Saves logs in a `Logs` folder next to the executable, and it can easly be extended using C# events.
 * Simple, Documented API.